PEELO1994/VPN-HH/Report.md

 Fill in your own information and name the Key "server".

-$./clean-all -To make sure there are no old certificates
+$./clean-all (To make sure there are no old certificates)
-$./build-ca -To build a root certificate
+$./build-ca (To build a root certificate)

 Continue typing enter as the "vars" -file should supply all the answers.

-$./build-key-server server -To create a key
+$./build-key-server server (To create a key)

 Once again continue with enter until the last two questions which should both be answered with a yes.

-$./build-dh -To create the Diffie-Hellman keys.
-This should take a while.
+$./build-dh (To create the Diffie-Hellman keys.
+This may take a while)
-$openvpn -genkey -secret keys/ta.key -To create the HMAC -signature
+$openvpn -genkey -secret keys/ta.key (To create the HMAC -signature)

 The Client's certificate

-$./build-key-pass client1 -To create a client certificate.
-Select the passphrase and continue with enter.
+$./build-key-pass client1 (To create a client certificate.
+Select the passphrase and continue with enter)

 Configuring the OpenVPN service

-$sudo cp ca.crt server.crt server.key ta.key dh2048.pem /etc/openvpn -To copy the files onto the OpenVPN folder.
+$sudo cp ca.crt server.crt server.key ta.key dh2048.pem /etc/openvpn (To copy the files onto the OpenVPN folder)

-$gunzip -c /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz | sudo tee /etc/openvpn/server.conf -To copy and unzip the sample config
+$gunzip -c /usr/share/doc/openvpn/examples/sample-config-files/server.conf.gz | sudo tee /etc/openvpn/server.conf (To copy and unzip the sample config)

 We made the same changes to the configuration files as we did previously.

 IP Forwarding

-$sudo nano /etc/sysctl.conf -To edit the file and uncomment the line "net.ipv4.ip_forward" by removing the #
+$sudo nano /etc/sysctl.conf (To edit the file and uncomment the line "net.ipv4.ip_forward" by removing the #)
-$sudo sysctl -p -To update the session
+$sudo sysctl -p (To update the session)

 Firewall

-$-ip route | grep default -To find out the public interface network
+$-ip route | grep default (To find out the public interface network)
-$sudo nano /etc/ufw/before.rules -To enter the file and add the following:
+$sudo nano /etc/ufw/before.rules (To enter the file and add the following):

 #START OPENVPN RULES
 #NAT table rules